 When Blue Gum had finished the story, the animals were silent.
 It was like they had been given a very special, very rare gift, and none of them knew what to say.

-Originally published on www.paperbarkwriter.com, this is an excerpt from a children’s book Paula Peeters is currently writing, based on the wildlife of Second Lagoon, Sandgate, and surrounding areas, in the northern suburbs of Brisbane.
-The working title of the manuscript is Stories of Second Lagoon, and it includes a number of ‘ecological fairytales’ like this one.
+Originally published on www.paperbarkwriter.com, this is an excerpt from a children’s book by Paula Peeters, based on the wildlife of Second Lagoon, Sandgate, and surrounding areas, in the northern suburbs of Brisbane.
+Titled Stories from the Wildworld, the book includes a number of ‘ecological fairytales’ like this one.
 Paula is experimenting with how stories can be used to communicate ideas about nature, ecology and conservation.

 * Eucalyptus tereticornis, also known as the Forest Red Gum.